 Too many times we get trapped in debt, not just because of spending, but due to procrastination.
-We aren’t willing to put off some pleasures to pay down or off past pleasures.
+We aren’t willing to put off some pleasures to pay down or pay off past pleasures.

 2.Pay off highest interest lines first.

 While some gurus will tell you to start with the smallest balance, I’ll take the highest interest credit line and pay that first.

-3.Stop treating credit as a “pay it later plan”.
+3.Don’t treat credit as a “pay it later plan”.

 Credit cards are best used as a tool to buy something you don’t have the cash for right then.
-Credit cards are also best suited to being paid off in full each month.
+Credit cards are best suited to being paid off in full each month.
 Just because we can carry balances, doesn’t mean we should.

-4.Stop trying to keep up with the “Joneses”.
+4.Don’t try to keep up with the “Joneses”.

 The way to enlightenment and freedom is to limit the amount of influence keeping up with your friends has on your psyche.